GPGN268/SP2025-FP08-Kilauea-Volcano-Emissions-Analysis/README.md

 - [Pandas](https://pandas.pydata.org/)

 ### Planned methodology/approach:
-- We will analyze lava flows in relation to time at the Kīlauea volcano.
+- We will analyze lava flows in relation to lava lake elevations, SO2 emissions, and plume heights at the Kīlauea volcano.
 - We will compare this data numerically to lava plume/gas release volume for the same eruptions.

 ### Expected outcomes: